renanwilson/react-articles/README.md

 - [axios](https://axios-http.com/ptbr/docs/intro)

 ## 💻 Sobre o projeto

-Esse projeto é um desafio do Coodesh, com intenção de testar minhas habilidades em ReactJS.
-Leia mais sobre o desafio <a href="https://github.com/renanwilson/react-coodesh-challenge/tree/master/aboutchallenge">aqui</a>
+This project is a Coodesh challenge, with intention of test my ReactJS habilities.
+You can read more about this project <a href="https://github.com/renanwilson/react-coodesh-challenge/tree/master/aboutchallenge">here</a>

 ## 📜 Scripts

-Para rodar esse projeto você precisa:
+For run this project you need:

-- `yarn install` para instalar as dependência projeto
+- `yarn install` for install the dependencies
-- `yarn start` para abrir o projeto na porta 9045
+- `yarn start` for open project in port 9045